carpentries-incubator/hpc-intro/README.md

    * Introduce message passing and MPI as the fundamental engine of parallel software
-   * Walk through a simple Python program for estimation of &#960;
+   * Walk through a simple Python program for estimation of π
    * Use [mpi4py](https://mpi4py.readthedocs.io) to parallelize the program
    * Write job submission scripts & run the job on a cluster node
    * Tools: `nano`, `sbatch`, `squeue`